Rea second behind Bautista in Misano opener

 Rea added that once Bautista passed him for the lead and Razgatlioglu retired he just wanted to bring his Kawasaki to the chequered flag.

 "I feel like I got the best out of my bike today.
-I felt like I could get to the front as the pace was no so fast but to stay there I used 100% of my package," he said.
+I felt like I could get to the front as the pace was not so fast but to stay there I used 100% of my package," he said.

 "When Alvaro came past I let my head drop a little bit and got slightly demoralised.
 I tried to do everything to keep my position but from there it was a case of just trying to bring the bike home."